20 Calisthenics Moves For You To Unlock

 Skill:

-A lache is a calisthenics move that involves jumping from one bar to another; it combines elements of a pull-up and a swing.
+A lache is a calisthenics move that involves jumping from one bar to another, combining elements of a pull-up and a swing.

 To perform a lache, start by hanging from a bar with your hands slightly wider than shoulder-width apart.